mistahBen/Espanso-personalize-config/readme.md

 ⚠️**First backup your Espanso config directory**

-The simplest way is to clone this repository and then copy the contents of this folder into their respective locations in *your* Espanso directory.
+The simplest way to use this configuration is to clone this repository and then copy the contents of this folder into their respective locations in *your* Espanso directory.

 If you do not backup your `default.yml` file this one will overwrite it.
 If you do not want to overwrite this file, simply add the lines